Deli Ham Banh Mi

 with pickled vegetables / coriander roasted broccoli

-Vietnamese-inspired Banh Mi recipes are always a favorite in our community and this version using lettuce wraps might be our simplest yet, thanks to deli-sliced ham in the filling.
-Just be sure to make your pickles ahead of time so they're ready to go when you want to assemble the lettuce wraps.
+Vietnamese-inspired Banh Mi Sandwiches are always a favorite in our community, but this version might be our simplest yet, thanks to using deli-sliced ham.
+Just be sure to make your pickles ahead of time so they're ready to go when you want to assemble the sandwiches.

-Smarts: Slice the carrots very thin so that they are easy to bite through when layered with the other ingredients.
+Smarts: Slice the carrots very thin so that they are easy to bite through when layered on the sandwiches.
 You can also slice the cucumbers and carrots into thin matchsticks if you prefer.

 - Cucumbers - 3 oz , thinly sliced

 - Carrots - 3 oz , thinly sliced

 - Cilantro leaves - 1 cup , can include some tender top parts of stems

 - Baguette - 1 , sliced down the center (look for a soft-style baguette; sub small French-style or hoagie rolls, 1 / serving)

 - Pickled Carrots and Cucumbers (ingredients listed separately) - ~1 1/2 cups